Pycord-Development/pycord/.github/PULL_REQUEST_TEMPLATE.md

 # Warning: We have a feature freeze till release
-That means we won't accept new stuff for now.
+That means we won't accept new features for now.
 Only bug fixes.

 ## Summary